Sergejs Pečura

-Sergejs Pečura (born 14 June 1987) is Latvian professional ice hockey player, who currently plays for HK Dinaburga of the Latvian Hockey Higher League.
+Sergejs Pečura (born 14 June 1987) is a Latvian professional ice hockey player, who currently plays for HK Dinaburga of the Latvian Hockey Higher League.

 Pečura played four games in the Kontinental Hockey League for Dinamo Riga during the 2008–09 KHL season.
 He also had spells in Asia League Ice Hockey for Sakhalin Sea Lions and in the Ligue Magnus in France for Étoile Noire de Strasbourg.
 He also played for the Latvia men's national ice hockey team, playing in the 2010 and 2011 IIHF World Championship.